Glossary of Formal Languages and Compilation

 Tonic (I)

-The first degree of the scale, a point of rest and harmonic stability.
+First degree of the scale, a point of rest and harmonic stability.

 → See M6